AI-for-Fusion-Energy/multi-machine-challenge-1st-place/README.md

 No special hardware.
 No accelerators needed (e.g. GPUs).

-However, some parts of the code are multi-core, since `tsfresh` uses Python's `multiprocessing` during feature computation.
+However, some parts of the code are multi-core, since `tsfresh` uses Python's `multiprocessing` during feature extraction.

 ## Expected run time for each script

 * `predictions_cmod.py` might take a few hours to run (e.g. 2 to 3 hours, depending on hardware)
 * `submission.py` is immediate.

+## Report

+To be available soon.